-1 If slight stimulation is sought, the front surface of the organ should be stroked specially in the urethral area and rim of the glans or tip.
+If slight stimulation is sought, the front surface of the organ should be stroked, specially in the urethral area and rim of the glans or tip.
 Stronger sensations are caused if the shaft is clasped from above and encircled with palm and fingers; and by a definite rotary friction of the glans.
 But the latter portion must be sufficiently lubricated by the thin mucus discharge or pain and inflammation will ensue, not pleasure.
 Or, the shaft can be encircled as though by a ring.
 The most acute and subtle stimulation is caused by slight friction of the frenulum preputii or band of the foreskin.

-intensive initiation and preparation, including not only an artistic prelude and a finely planned and progressive love-play, but also and especially local stimulation, tactfully and considerately begun by the husband, and executed with persistence and insight, even at the cost of considerable self-abnegation and passional restraint on his part.
+women the exact reverse holds good.
+At least so long as and until they are erotically experienced.
+Such women, in order to attain the mutual simultaneous culmination of perfect coitus, require both extensive and intensive initiation and preparation, including not only an artistic prelude and a finely planned and progressive love-play, but also and especially local stimulation, tactfully and considerately begun by the husband, and executed with persistence and insight, even at the cost of considerable self-abnegation and passional restraint on his part.

 And this local stimulation is often far from being so easy as I have indicated above in describing what happens in normal satisfactory love technique.
 The wife does not always give access to the husband's caressing hand.
-And if, when gentle pressure and words of reassurance and entreaty on his part have succeeded here, there is not the necessary excitement and desire on her part, to cause swelling of the labia. dilation of the vulva, and erection of the clitoristhen, as these manifestations are normal and desirable before coitus, it is both stupid and grossly selfish of the husband to attempt it, if they are absent.
+And if, when gentle pressure and words of reassurance and entreaty on his part have succeeded here, there is not the necessary excitement and desire on her part, to cause swelling of the labia, dilation of the vulva, and erection of the clitoris-then, as these manifestations are normal and desirable before coitus, it is both stupid and grossly selfish of the husband to attempt it, if they are absent.
 For it means that he will leave her ungratified.
-Prolonged local stimulation is the only means to save the situation here, for it is the only way to give the wife the requisite degree of local congestion and expansion and psychic readiness. " Praeterea vulvam sacratissimæ Majestatis, ante coitum, diutius esse titillandam." (i.e., "Furthermore, I am of the opinion that the sexual organs" (i.e., in this case the clitoris) "of your Most Sacred Majesty should be titillated for some length of time before coitus.")
-Thus ran the concluding sentence and substance of the diagnosis received by the Empres Maria Theresa from her celebrated Imperial physician, the Dutchman van Swieten, when she consulted him about her early sterility.
+Prolonged local stimulation is the only means to save the situation here, for it is the only way to give the wife the requisite degree of local congestion and expansion and psychic readiness.
+"Praeterea censeo, vulvam sacratissimæ Majestatis, ante coitum, diutius esse titillandam."
+(I.e., "Furthermore, I am of the opinion that the sexual organs" (i.e., in this case the clitoris) "of your Most Sacred Majesty should be titillated for some length of time before coitus.")
+Thus ran the concluding sentence and substance of the diagnosis received by the Empress Maria Theresa from her celebrated Imperial physician, the Dutchman van Swieten, when she consulted him about her early sterility.
 History has testified to the efficacy of his prescription in the Empress's sixteen children!
 We will not here further deal with the connection between dyspareunia (scientific term for inability of husband and wife to achieve the acme of sexual pleasure at the same or approximate moments) and sterility, however interesting and important the topic undoubtedly is.
-We will only repeat, with all possible seriousness and emphasis, that much marital unhappiness, attributed to the apparent sexual frigidity of the wife, could be avoided and prevented if the medical profession had not allowed themselves to be deterred from explaining many technicalities of a normal married life. owing to a mixture of false modesty and professional reserve. and did not still often prudishly abstain in appropriate cases

-(and such are not rare!) from repeating the advice which that wise expert in medicine and human nature gave to his ultra-chaste and moral Empress.1
+We will only repeat, with all possible seriousness and emphasis, that much maritial unhappiness, attributed to the apparent sexual frigidity of the wife, could be avoided and prevented if the medical profession had not allowed themselves to be deterred from explaining many technicalities of a normal married life, owing to a mixture of false modesty and professional reserve, and did not still often prudishly abstain in appropriate cases (and such are not rare!) from repeating the advice which that wise expert in medicine and human nature gave to his ultrachaste and moral Empress.1